Bovey Valley Woods

 Walking

-Bovey Valley Woods is a great place to enjoy a walk, and the Hisley Round walk gives you a chance to take in the beauty of the River Bovey.
-It is a 5km (3.2-mile) walk, taking around 1.5 hours.
-It starts in Pullabrook car park and follows the main trail onto the Old Manaton Road.
-It then passes the huge granite boulder known as the Pudding Stone and continues to the beauty spot of Hisley Bridge.
+Bovey Valley Woods is a great place to enjoy a walk through astonishing landscapes, including globally rare temperate rainforest.
+Take in the beauty of the River Bovey along the 5km (3.2-mile) Hisley Round walk.
+This route takes around 1.5 hours to complete, starting in Pullabrook car park and following the main trail onto Old Manaton Road.
+You'll pass a huge granite boulder known as the Pudding Stone, before reaching the beautiful Hisley Bridge.
 From here, the path follows the River Bovey east, passing through Rudge Meadow.
-Please take an OS map with you as this area is vast with no waymarked trails.
+Please take an OS map with you as this area is vast, with no waymarked trails.

 Visiting woods